 There is no doubt that September is the best trekking season in Nepal.
 It has the most favorable weather providing a perfect view of the environment.
 It is also known as post-monsoon weather.

 There may be few remains of the rain because September is the progression month from Monsoon.
 It transforms into Autumn offering bright days and chilling nights.
 You may get rainfalls in the afternoon during early September.
 The trails may be wet and slippery.
 As September progresses, the rain gets light and eventually disappears.

-Having stable weather is another characteristic of Annapurna Base Camp trek in September.
+Having stable weather is another characteristic of the Annapurna Base Camp trek in September.
 In any other month/season you might not find stability, but there is calm weather in September.
-The quality of air is high, breathing feels good.
-Mesmerizing views of the Himalayan ranges, forests are stunning.
+The quality of air is high, and breathing feels good.
+Mesmerizing views of the Himalayan range and es, forests are stunning.